-This all-in fee covers the following services provided by and expenses incurred by the Company which shall therefore not be additionally charged to the UCITS fund:
+This all-in fee covers the following services provided by and expenses incurred by the Company which shall therefore not be additionally charged to the feeder fund:

-- a) the Company's activities related to the management of the UCITS fund (collective asset management, which particularly includes fund management, administration, cost of distribution and a service fee for reporting and analysis); - b) custodian fees; - c) cash and custody account fees in line with normal banking practice (including, where applicable, normal costs for holding foreign assets in custody abroad); - d) the costs incurred for printing and mailing the sales documentation intended for investors as required by law (annual and semiannual reports, Sales Prospectuses, Key Information Document);
+- a) the Company's activities related to the management of the feeder fund (collective asset management, which particularly includes fund management, administration, cost of distribution and a service fee for reporting and analysis); - b) custodian fees; - c) cash and custody account fees in line with normal banking practice (including, where applicable, normal costs for holding foreign assets in custody abroad); - d) the costs incurred for printing and mailing the sales documentation intended for investors as required by law (annual and semiannual reports, Sales Prospectuses, Key Information Document); - e) the costs of announcing the annual and semiannual reports, the issue and redemption prices and (where applicable) distributions or reinvestments and the liquidation report; - f) the cost of having the feeder fund audited by the external auditor of the UCITS fund; - g) the cost of publishing the information required for taxation and the certificate confirming that the tax information was prepared in compliance with German tax law.

-- e) the costs of announcing the annual and semiannual reports, the issue and redemption prices and (where applicable) distributions or reinvestments and the liquidation report; - f) the cost of having the UCITS fund audited by the external auditor of the UCITS fund; - g) the cost of publishing the information required for taxation and the certificate confirming that the tax information was prepared in compliance with German tax law. - 2.
-In addition to the all-in fee payable to the Company in accordance with paragraph 1 hereof, the following additional expenses incurred by the Company may also be charged to the UCITS fund: - a) the costs incurred by the Company for asserting and enforcing legal claims for the account of the UCITS fund, and for defending any claims asserted against the Company to the detriment of the UCITS fund; - b) the costs of creating and using a durable medium (statutory, required in particular by the KAGB), except in the case of providing information on mergers of investment undertakings and except in the case of providing information about measures in connection with investment limit violations or computational errors in the determination of the net asset value per unit; - c) taxes imposed in connection with the fees payable to the Company, the custodian and third parties, as well as with the aforementioned expenses, including taxes arising in connection with administration and custody. - 3.
-The Company shall receive for the initiation, preparation and execution of securities lending transactions and securities repurchase agreement transactions for the account of the UCITS fund a fee customary in the market of up to one-third of the gross income from these transactions.
-The Company shall bear the costs incurred in connection with the preparation and execution of such transactions, including any fees payable to third parties. - 4.
-Transaction costs
+2. In addition to the all-in fee payable to the Company in accordance with paragraph 1 hereof, the following additional expenses incurred by the Company may also be charged to the feeder fund:

+- a) the costs incurred by the Company for asserting and enforcing legal claims for the account of the feeder fund, and for defending any claims asserted against the Company to the detriment of the feeder fund; - b) the costs of creating and using a durable medium (statutory, required in particular by the KAGB), except in the case of providing information on mergers of investment undertakings and except in the case of providing information about measures in connection with investment limit violations or computation errors in the determination of the net asset value per unit; - c) taxes that are incurred in connection with the fees to be paid to the Company, the custodian and third parties, in connection with the aforementioned expenses and in connection with administration and custody.

+3. Transaction costs

-In addition to the aforementioned fees and expenses, the costs incurred in connection with the purchase and sale of fund assets will also be charged to the UCITS fund.
+In addition to the aforementioned fees and expenses, the costs incurred in connection with the purchase and sale of fund assets will also be charged to the feeder fund.

-5. The Company shall disclose in the annual report and in the semiannual report the amount of the initial sales charges and redemption fees that have been charged to the UCITS fund, over the period covered by the report, for the acquisition and redemption of units as defined by article 196 KAGB.
+4. The Company shall disclose in the annual report and in the semiannual report the amount of the initial sales charges and redemption fees that have been charged to the feeder fund, over the period covered by the report, for the acquisition and redemption of units as defined by article 196 KAGB.
 When acquiring units that are managed directly or indirectly by the Company itself or by another company with which the Company is affiliated through a material direct or indirect equity interest, the Company itself or the other company may not charge initial sales charges and redemption fees for acquisitions and redemptions.
-The Company shall disclose in the annual report and in the semiannual report the fee charged to the UCITS fund as a management fee for the units held in the UCITS fund by the Company itself, by another (asset) management company, or by another company with which the Company is affiliated through a material direct or indirect equity interest.
+The Company shall disclose in the annual report and in the semiannual report the fee charged to the feeder fund as a management fee for the units held in the feeder fund by the Company itself, by another (asset) management company, or by another company with which the Company is affiliated through a material direct or indirect equity interest.